+means the EC Council Directive 2009/65/EC of the European Parliament and of the Council of 13 July 2009 on the Coordination of Laws, Regulations and Administrative Provisions relating to UCITS, as amended, supplemented or replaced from time to time.

+United Kingdom or UK

+means the United Kingdom of Great Britain and Northern Ireland.

+United States

-Transfer Agent means Brown Brothers Harriman Fund Administration Services (Ireland) Limited and any other person or persons for the time being duly appointed registrar and transfer agent in succession to the said Brown Brothers Harriman Fund Administration Services (Ireland) Limited.
-UCITS means an Undertaking for Collective Investment in Transferable Securities.
-UCITS Directive means the EC Council Directive 2009/65/EC of the European Parliament and of the Council of 13 July 2009 on the Co- ordination of Laws, Regulations and Administrative Provisions relating to UCITS, as amended, supplemented or replaced from time to time.
-United Kingdom or UK means the United Kingdom of Great Britain and Northern Ireland.
-United States means the United States of America, its territories, possessions and all areas subject to its jurisdiction (including the Commonwealth of Puerto Rico).
-United States Person or US Person means, unless otherwise determined by the Directors, any citizen or resident of the United States, any corporation, trust, partnership or other entity created or organized in or under the laws of the United States or any state thereof or having its principal place of business in the United States, any legal entity (other than an entity where all of the owners of the entity have limited liability)that is directly or indirectly majority owned by United States Persons and in which such persons bear unlimited responsibility for the obligations and liabilities of such entity, any collective investment vehicle that is majority owned by United States Persons, or any estate or trust the income of which is subject to United States federal income tax, regardless of source.
-US Dollars or US\$ means the currency of the United States.
-Valuation Point means the close of business on the New York Stock Exchange on the relevant Business Day.
+means the United States of America, its territories, possessions and all areas subject to its jurisdiction (including the Commonwealth of Puerto Rico).

+United States Person or US Person

+means, unless otherwise determined by the Directors, any citizen or resident of the United States, any corporation, trust, partnership or other entity created or organized in or under the laws of the United States or any state thereof or having its principal place of business in the United States, any legal entity (other than an entity where all of the owners of the entity have limited liability)that is directly or indirectly majority owned by United States Persons and in which such persons bear unlimited responsibility for the obligations and liabilities of such entity, any collective investment vehicle that is majority owned by United States Persons, or any estate or trust the income of which is subject to United States federal income tax, regardless of source.

+US Dollars or USD

+means the currency of the United States.